yuranu/coco/README.md

    - Compatible with gnu89 standard (which is used in Linux kernel), i.e. can be used in Kernel.
 3. Schedule co-rotines from regular functions.
 There is no intent to force special `co_routine_main` function to spaw coroutines.
 If user wan't to schedule a new coroutine, it shall be possible from ANY context.
 4. Performance is important, BUT not if it comes in expense of the other traits.
+5. Concentrate on assymetric coroutines over symmetric, as they contribute much more to the code clarity.

 ## Status